metafacture/metafacture-documentation/Fix-User-Guide.md

 This document provides an introduction to the Metafacture Fix language (short: Metafix or Fix).
 The Fix language for Metafacture is introduced as an alternative to configuring data transformations with Metamorph.
 Inspired by Catmandu Fix, Metafix processes metadata not as a continuous data stream but as discrete records.

 ## Part of a metafacture worflow
-Metafacture Fix is a transformation module that can be used in a workflow, for this you have to use this in your pipeline:
+Metafacture Fix is a transformation module that can be used in a [Flux Workflow](/Flux-User-Guide.md), for this you have to use this in your pipeline:

 Flux-Example:
 ```PERL